Isabelle Pasco

 Isabelle Pasco (born 25 April 1966) is a French actress and model.

 Pasco was born in Perpignan.
 She began her career as a model, modelling for photographers including: Paolo Roversi; Peter Lindberg; David Lachapelle; Helmut Newton; Antony Armstrong-Jones, 1st Earl of Snowdon; and Bettina Rheims.

 She began acting in her native south of France, chosen for the role of Sissi in Outside the Law directed by Robin Davis.
-She then relocated to Paris, cast in Jean-Jacques Beineix production of Roselyne et les lions, for which she trained for nine months as a lion trainer.
+She then relocated to Paris, cast in Jean-Jacques Beineix production of Roselyne and the Lions, for which she trained for nine months as a lion trainer.

 In 2013, she starred in the Parisien stage production of A Clockwork Orange.

 She was married to the actor Tchéky Karyo on 21 December 1995, but they were later divorced.